Can Lovebirds Eat Grapes?

 Grapes are also packed full of Vitamin C, which helps support a healthy immune system.
 In addition, they contain thiamin and Vitamin B6.
 This combination provides a boost of energy for your lovebird.

-See also Can Lovebirds Talk?
+See also Are Lovebirds Noisy?

 Vitamin B6 (pyridoxine) is an essential nutrient for birds, as it helps to break down protein in the body.
 A deficiency in this vitamin can cause a variety of health problems, including stunted growth and poor appetite.